gozygreg/gregmediscrubs/DEPLOYMENT.md

         - pip freeze --local > requirements.txt
     7. Create an empty folder for your project in your chosen location.
     8. Create a project in the above folder:
-        - django-admin startproject <PROJECT_NAME> (in the case of this project, the project name was "vapeshop")
+        - django-admin startproject <PROJECT_NAME>
     9. Create an app within the project:
-        - python manage.py startapp APP_NAME (in the case of this project, the app name was "job_search")
+        - python manage.py startapp APP_NAME
     10. Add a new app to the list of installed apps in setting.py
     11. Migrate changes:
         - python manage.py migrate